+Objective and features

+1. Objective

 ICBF aims to

-- identify areas of improvement in SAIs and how these can be achieved with an institutional perspective (capacity building); - enable SAI benchmarking with other SAIs among the African Organization of Supreme Audit Institutions - English speaking (AFROSAI-E) members for common vocabulary and thinking (strategic and others); and - serve as a basis for planning, development of manuals and guidelines, workshops, and monitoring and evaluation at the AFROSAI-E Secretariat.
+- identify areas of improvement in SAIs and how these can be achieved with an institutional perspective (capacity building);

+- enable SAI benchmarking with other SAIs among the African Organization of Supreme Audit Institutions - English speaking (AFROSAI-E) members for common vocabulary and thinking (strategic and others); and

+- serve as a basis for planning, development of manuals and guidelines, workshops, and monitoring and evaluation at the AFROSAI-E Secretariat.

+2. Institutional coverage

 Supreme audit institutions (SAIs).

-Technical coverage of ICBF comprises five domains:
+3. Technical coverage Technical coverage of ICBF comprises five domains:

-- Independence and Legal Framework
+- 1. Independence and Legal Framework

-- Organization and Management
+- 2. Organization and Management

-- Human Resources
+- 3. Human Resources

-- Audit Standards and Methodology
+- 4. Audit Standards and Methodology

 - Communication and Stakeholder Management.